Renée Méndez Capote: Life and work

 The daughter of Domingo Méndez Capote and María Chaple y Suárez, she made her publishing debut in April 1917 with an article titled "El primer baile" (The first dance) for the alumni newsletter of La Salle College.

 Her works include Memorias de una cubanita que nació con el siglo (Memories of a Cuban girl who was born with the century), considered a classic of testimonial literature.
 In the journalistic field, she contributed to several of her country's publications, such as Diario de la Marina, La Gaceta de Cuba, Revolución y Cultura, Unión y Juventud Rebelde, as well as the magazines Bohemia, Social y Mujeres and the weekly newspaper Pionero.

 In September 1934, Méndez Capote was a survivor of the last voyage of the American luxury cruise liner Morro Castle.
-She was one of the few passengers to escape the expensive A-Deck staterooms alive as well as the only woman passenger to be rescued by one of the ship's own lifeboats (most other passengers survived by jumping off the ship).
+She was one of the few passengers to escape the expensive A-Deck staterooms alive as well as one of the few woman passengers to be rescued by one of the ship's own lifeboats (most other passengers survived by jumping off the ship).